Best Medicare Advantage Plans in 2025

 - SNPs

 AARP also offers a Medicare Advantage plan that was created with veterans in mind.
-If you have TRICARE for Life, consider the AARP Medicare Advantage Patriot Plan.
-You can visit any in-network doctor or hospital for a $0 monthly premium.
-Plus, it complements your existing coverage by adding on $0 preventive dental care, $0 routine hearing exams and savings on hearing aids, a free gym membership, free eye exams, and credits applied to your Medicare Part B premium.
+For those with TRICARE for Life, the AARP Medicare Advantage Patriot Plan may be a great option.
+Enrollees can visit any in-network doctor or hospital for a $0 monthly premium.
+Plus, it complements existing coverage by adding on $0 preventive dental care, $0 routine hearing exams and savings on hearing aids, a free gym membership, free eye exams, and credits applied to the Medicare Part B premium.

 Pros & Cons:Pros About AARP